 Special Event | Friday, September 21 | 12:00-1:00pm | City Hall Park

 Nathan Hale was commissioned by George Washington to infiltrate the British ranks to gather intelligence.
 He was discovered on September 22, 1776 and hanged for treason, without trial, the next morning.

 Join the Sons of the Revolution in the State of New York at City Hall Park as they commemorate martyred spy Nathan Hale at the foot of the Nathan Hale statue which stands at City Hall Park.
 The ceremony features the SRNY Color Guard, a mayoral proclamation, wreath laying and more.

 This is a free event open to the public.

 Museum Day Live!

-Fraunces Tavern Museum is proud to participate in Smithsonian magazine’s thirteenth annual Museum Day Live!, an annual celebration of boundless curiosity, insight, and inspiration.
-On Saturday, September 23, visitors who present the Museum Day Live! ticket will gain FREE admission for two.
+Fraunces Tavern Museum is proud to participate in Smithsonian magazine’s 13th annual Museum Day Live!, an annual celebration of boundless curiosity, insight, and inspiration.
+On Saturday, September 22, visitors who present the Museum Day Live!
+Ticket will gain FREE admission for two.
 Register now and download your tickets here.
 Visit Smithsonian.com/museumday for more information and a full list of participating museums and cultural institutions.

 This program is supported, in part, by public funds from the New York City Department of Cultural Affairs in partnership with the City Council